 - stuffy and runny nose

-- profound fatigue (may last two to three weeks)
+- profound fatigue (may last up to two weeks)

-Some people may experience vomiting and diarrhea, but this is more common in children (CDC, 2011).
+Some people may experience vomiting and diarrhea, but this is more common in children.

 In most cases, fluids and rest are the best way to treat the flu.
-To control your symptoms and feel better, try over-the-counter decongestants and pain relievers such as ibuprofen and acetaminophen.
+Over-the-counter decongestants and pain relievers such as ibuprofen and acetaminophen may control your symptoms and help you feel better.
 However, never give aspirin to children.
 It can increase the risk of a rare but serious condition called Reye’s syndrome.
 Drink plenty of fluids to prevent dehydration.

-Your doctor can prescribe antiviral drugs—oseltamivir (Tamiflu) or zanamivir (Relenza)—to treat the flu.
-These drugs can shorten the duration of the flu, and prevent complications such as pneumonia, but you need to take them within the first couple of days of getting sick (Mayo Clinic, 2011).
+Your doctor may prescribe antiviral drugs — oseltamivir (Tamiflu), zanamivir (Relenza), or peramivir (Rapivab) — to treat the flu.
+These drugs can shorten the duration of the flu and prevent complications such as pneumonia, but you need to take them within the first 48 hours of getting sick in order to have a positive impact.

-If you’re at risk for complications from the flu, call your doctor when you first have symptoms.
-According the University of California, San Francisco (UCSF) Medical Center, those at risk for serious complications include:
+Call your doctor when you first have symptoms if you’re at risk for complications from the flu.
+According the University of California, San Francisco Medical Center, those at risk for serious complications include:

 - people over the age of 50